Purpose

 - Hosting the event(s) in an undergraduate House;

-- If the speaker is spending the night, could you include an additional informal meal event with the speaker and undergraduates?
+- If the speaker is visiting in person, could you include an additional informal meal with the speaker and undergraduates?

-- LETTER of support.
-Proposals submitted by student organizations must include a letter from a faculty member or department administrator committing to active mentorship of, and involvement in, the activity.
+Student organizations (only) must include a letter from a faculty member or department administrator committing to active mentorship of, and involvement in, the activity and fund management.